toncas/LinkedList/README.md

 # LinkedList
 This is a trivial project implementing a library for singly-linked lists.
+Written in C++ using CLion